-The recent securitisation of the State proves only this: that the western societies have lost all force of herself to anything, and certainly does not try to impose itself upon others.
+Liberalism may have invented the individual, but it was born mutilated.
+The liberal individual, which expresses him or herself better than ever in the pacifist and civil rights movements of today, is supposed to be attached to his or her freedom as far as this freedom does not commit him or herself to anything, and certainly does not try to impose itself upon others.
 The stupid precept "my freedom ends where that of another begins" is received today as an unassailable truth.
 Even John Stuart Mill, though one of the essential agents of the liberal conquest, noticed that an unfortunate consequence ensues: one is permitted to desire anything, on the sole condition that it is not desired too intensely, that it does not go beyond the limits of the private, or in any case beyond those of public "free expression".